-However, we can focus on our own decisions and help those around us when asked.
+However, you can focus on your own decisions and help those around you when asked.

 “When making a decision, we form opinions and choose actions via mental processes which are influenced by biases, reason, emotions, and memories.
 The simple act of deciding supports the notion that we have free will.

 We weigh the benefits and costs of our choice, and then we cope with the consequences.
 Factors that limit the ability to make good decisions include missing or incomplete information, urgent deadlines, and limited physical or emotional resources.”

 When learning how to make Godly decisions, it is important to learn how to harness fear.
 Fear serves a valuable purpose in decision-making to keep us safe from harm.

 But too often fear is the only reason we say no to choices that may be right for us.